Swipe Left: How To Avoid Matching With A Gaslighter Online

 Red Flags On Your First Date

 One of the trickiest things about gaslighters is that they are great at hiding their true personality, until you are hooked in.
-According to Wendy Patrick, JD, PhD, in her article entitled “The Dangerous First Date” in the December 2017 issue of Psychology Today, malignant behaviors can masquerade as charming positives in the early stages of dating.
-For example, protective behavior morphs into possessiveness; comforting turns into controlling; assertive behavior turns into aggressive behavior; passionate behavior turns violent later on; a direct personality turns into rudeness; and confidence turns into condescension.
+According to Wendy Patrick, JD, PhD, in her article entitled “The Dangerous First Date” in the December 2017 issue of Psychology Today, malignant behaviours can masquerade as charming positives in the early stages of dating.
+For example, protective behaviour morphs into possessiveness; comforting turns into controlling; assertive behaviour turns into aggressive behaviour; passionate behaviour turns violent later on; a direct personality turns into rudeness; and confidence turns into condescension.

 Advertisement